thecodewar/embl-app/README.md

 ```shell
 mvn spring-boot:run
 ```
-The above command can be executed under api folder.
+The above command can be executed under embl-api/api folder.

 When the application is running you can execute the following into the browser to verify if the application is running successfully: